palsumang/sumang-demo/README.md

 # sumang-demo
-This is my first gift
+This is my first gift.
+authour -- sumang pal